Ken Roskie

 Kenneth Roskie (November 29, 1920 – August 1, 1986) was a player in the National Football League (NFL).
-He was drafted by the Green Bay Packers in the thirty-second round of the 1943 NFL draft.
+He was drafted 298th overall by the Green Bay Packers in the thirty-second round of the 1943 NFL draft.
 Later he went on to play for the San Francisco 49ers of the All-America Football Conference (AAFC) before splitting the 1948 NFL season between the Packers and the Detroit Lions.

 Roskie later became a coach, including at Washington from 1951 to 1953.